toomasv/explorer/README.md

 Clicking on object, map, block and funcs will enter into these structs.

+Ctrl-clicking on labels which are behind each other will bring the last one into foreground.

 Clicking on central node will lead up one level.

 Contextual menu for back and forward history moving.